pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-exitcode.rst

 **pegasus-exitcode** performs several checks (some optional) to determine whether a job failed or not.
 These checks include:

-1. Is the Condor exitcode non-zero?
+1. Is the HTCondor exitcode non-zero?
 If so, then the job failed.

 2. Is STDOUT empty?
 If it is empty, then the job failed.